My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BS11.jpg

 Commensurate with its ambition, Born to Run was big, sweeping, and powerful in its energy and emotional resonance as every song evoked a powerful response.
 The grandiose tendencies of The Wild, The Innocent & The E Street Shuffle were now front and centre, making each song on Born to Run like musical novellas, still packed with long and dense lyrics.
 The Jersey references were mostly dropped, hoping to relate to a wider audience.
-However, his themes were still intact of young men struggling to find their way in the world, stay out of trouble, find a girl, and hit the open road in a car in search of their dreams and the promise of a brighter future.
+However, his themes were still intact of young men struggling to find their way in the world, stay out of trouble, find a girl, and hit the open road in a car in search of dreams and the promise of a brighter future.

 BS12.jpg

-The album featured numerous classics of both Bruce’s and the rock genre.
-‘Thunder Road,” probably the most poetic of his songs with his most sublime seduction and along with the title track his most ardent anthem for escape and the discovery of new possibilities, “Hey, what else can we do now? / Except roll down the window and let the wind blow back your hair / Well, the night's busting open, these two lanes will take us anywhere / We got one last chance to make it real / To trade in these wings on some wheels / Climb in back, heaven's waiting on down the tracks”.
-“Tenth Avenue Freeze-Out,” a horn-filled romp, chronicled the coming together of his band.
+“Tenth Avenue Freeze-Out,” a horn-filled romp, chronicled the coming together of the band.
 “Backstreets” was the first introduction to the epic range of his new song writing.
 “She’s the One” harkened back to Bo Diddley.
-And “Jungleland” took the grandeur of this album to its ultimate conclusion, replete with Clarence’s most famous and equally epic sax solo.
-Some days it can’t be denied to me as his greatest song, while on other days it seems too much, just a little too epic for its own good, but regardless stands like a sentry daring all rockers thereafter to try and climb past its lofty heights.
+And “Jungleland” took the grandeur of the album to its ultimate conclusion, replete with Clarence’s most famous and equally epic sax solo.
+Some days it can’t be denied to me as his greatest song, while on other days it seems too much, just a little too epic for its own good, but regardless stood like a sentry daring all rockers thereafter to try and climb past its lofty heights.
 Amongst the classics there was the frenetic energy of “Night” and the subtle moodiness of “Meeting Across the River,” both of which in the third slots provided the set-up for the bombast of the finales of each album side, “Backstreets” and “Jungleland.”

 BS13.jpg

-“Born to Run” was released as a single to radio stations early and the reaction led to increased anticipation of the album’s release.
-In August of 1975 the band did a five-night, ten show stand at The Bottom Line, the legendary Greenwich Village club.
-Rolling Stone magazine included these shows in its list of the '50 Moments that Changed Rock and Roll.’
-Critics, fans, and musicians flocked to these shows to witness the force, energy, and magnificence of the E Street Band and the Born to Run songs in a small club, resulting in one of those ‘I was there’ mythologies.
-The album was released at the end of the month and cracked the top ten in the US on its second week, eventually peaking at #3.
-Its success was bolstered by a quote from Jon Landau, Springsteen’s new manager (taking over after Bruce had a falling out and legal battle with Mike Appel), who had written a review after first seeing Springsteen live and remarking, “I have seen the future of rock and roll and its name is Bruce Springsteen.”
+The album was released at the end of August and cracked the top ten in the US on its second week, eventually peaking at #3.
+Its success was bolstered by a quote from Jon Landau, Springsteen’s new manager (taking over after a falling out and legal battle with Mike Appel), who had written a review after first seeing Springsteen live and remarking, “I have seen the future of rock and roll and its name is Bruce Springsteen.”
 At the end of October Bruce was on the cover of both Time and Newsweek in the same week, vaulting him to international attention and driving the risk of over-hype.
 The band did their first tour of Europe and discovered passionate audiences waiting for them, despite Bruce running around the Hammersmith Odeon in London ripping down the ‘Future of Rock and Roll’ posters and buttons that had been put up.
-Regardless, the Springsteen legend had been established, even though in terms of singles and sales, he’d yet to top any charts.
+Regardless, the Springsteen legend was established, even though in terms of singles and sales, he had yet to top the charts.

 BS14.jpg